5 Examples of Gamification in Loyalty Programs

 Samsung's Learn & Earn programme demonstrates how gamification can transform even mandatory activities into engaging experiences.
 While this programme targets retail sales staff rather than end consumers, the principles translate directly to customer-facing loyalty.

 The programme incentivises retail salespeople to participate in training events and retain product knowledge.
 What could be a tedious corporate requirement becomes something people actively want to engage with.
+It's a compelling case study in how training staff on a loyalty programme can itself become a gamified experience—when the learning process feels rewarding, adoption follows naturally.

 How the gamification works: